 From doing your own research and observations, you need to contact a few estate agents to gain their expertise on how much your property will sell for.
 Try to gain at least four quotes, to ensure you are receiving similar estimates.
 Gathering these quotes will allow you to set the correct price and stop you from pricing your property higher or slower than it’s worth.

 Review Your Finances

-Now that you have valued your home, you will need to contact your mortgage lender about selling your home, and discuss your next steps.
-If you are going to re-buy, you will need to know the size of your mortgage on your next home.
-If you are going to rent, you need to calculate how much is left on your mortgage and whether there are any early redemption penalties or repayments that you can settle.
+Now that you have valued your home, you will need to contact your house repayments lender about selling your home, and discuss your next steps.
+If you are going to re-buy, you will need to know the size of your house repayments on your next home.
+If you are going to rent, you need to calculate how much is left on your house repayments and whether there are any early redemption penalties or repayments that you can settle.

 Before you put your house on the market, make sure you have an Energy Performance Certificate completed.
 This will detail the information about the typical energy costs and recommendations on how to improve this.
 However, you must have an EPC to sell your home.